 Moreover, student and youth discount cards are available for people over 13.
 These cards will give free or discounted access to museums and attractions around the world.
 You can get these cards at STA travel.

 For older travelers who are looking to travel the world in a bit more comfort but not looking to spend a lot of money, many of the above tips will work too.
 But the most common concern I hear is that I write too much about hostels and most older travelers want an alternative.
 Some of a my favorite non-hostel options include:

 - YHA hostels

 - Budget hotels

 Relevant blog posts:

 Another question that gets posed a lot is how to avoid those expensive single supplements tour groups charge for individual travelers.
 To avoid those fees, use small group tour operators.
 It’s really only the large bus companies that still have that fee anyway (think Globus or Trafalgar tours).
 Most small operators have discontinued the practice of single supplements.
 Generally, anyone who runs groups smaller than 15 travelers or offers a hop-on/hop-off style service won’t require a single supplement.
-(You can also get 10% off G Adventure tours with the discount code “2014GONOMADIC” – an exclusive discount for readers of the website!)

 Nothing is ever universal, but tips for solo travelers, couples, families, or older travelers are not mutually exclusive.
 They can be borrowed from each other and used as you see fit.
 I write as a solo traveler who likes to save money, and while not all my tips are applicable to every type of traveler, most can be.
 So I hope this post addressed some of the questions you had about what tips on this site are relevant to family and senior travel.